-- 1. Detailed budget of requested funds not exceeding \$2,500,000. - 2.
+- 1. Detailed budget of requested funds not exceeding \$250,000 per year. - 2.
 Purchase of food or travel are not approved expenses covered in the reimbursement process. - 3.
 Other funding sources for this program or service including in-kind participation. - 4.
-Grantees are required to include the following statement on all promotional materials: "Printed with Kentucky Pediatric Cancer Research Trust Funds".
+Grantees are required to include the following statement on all promotional materials: "This work was supported by Kentucky Pediatric Cancer Research Trust Funds".